ATA carnet for temporary exports

 You can arrange temporary export in the Netherlands and temporary import in the destination country without an ATA carnet.
 Follow these steps before departure and upon return:

 Lodge an export declaration at Dutch Customs.
 Provide a clear list of goods, including brand markings, product and serial numbers.
 At airports, tell the customs officer what products you want to export.
-If you are sending the goods by rail, ship or road, you must make an electronic declaration.
-You can hire a logistics service provider to do this on your behalf. - Upon your return
+If you take items in the hold of the plane, you make an electronic declaration.
+The same goes if you travel by boat, truck or train.
+You can hire a logistics service provider to do this on your behalf.

 Tell Dutch Customs that the goods are ‘Terugkerende goederen’ (returning goods).
 You will not have to pay import duties, VAT or excise duties.
-An important condition is that the same goods must be returned within 3 years, in an unaltered state.
+An important condition is that the same goods must be returned within 3 years, in the same condition.
 As proof of this, you must show the original export declaration.